 The Framework View as I’ve presented it, with the “days” explicitly arranged in parallel “triads” characterized by different types of creative activity, has been around since at least 1862, when G. Rorison spoke of “the preliminary triad” and “the complementary triad” (Replies to “Essays and Reviews”, p.
 248).
 In 1909, the great English scholar Samuel Rolles Driver divided the six days “into two sections of three days each; and the third and sixth days have each two works assigned to them.
 The first three days, moreover, are days of preparation, the next three are days of accomplishment” (The Book of Genesis, citing the 15th edition of 1948, p.
 2).
 At the same time, at least one prominent conservative scholar, W. H. Griffith Thomas, took the same approach.
 The Framework View has a sizeable following among evangelicals today, especially in Reformed communities, mainly owing to the influence of Kline and the French theologian Henri Blocher.

-I’ve done most of the heavy lifting in this series, but now it’s your turn.
+I’ve done most of the heavy lifting but now it’s your turn.
 As a way of getting into all three of the views we’ve studied thus far (not simply the Framework View), read an article by Conrad Hyers, “Dinosaur Religion: On Interpreting and Misinterpreting the Creation Texts,” Journal of the American Scientific Affiliation 36 (September 1984): 142-48.
 The questions below are intended as helpful suggestions; feel free to discuss other matters as well!

 1. What does Hyers mean by “dinosaur religion”?